It is clear the needs of industry are firmly at FDQ’s core. Furthermore, the responsiveness of the teams is superb.

 These qualifications are ideal to support learning in a traineeship or to progress into study programmes.

 The qualifications in this suite are suitable for learners who wish to develop their skills and/or understanding to support progression into further learning.

 Food Industry Skills qualifications at Levels 1 and 2

 These qualifications are suitable for learners who are not already working in the food industry, but who would like to develop either basic or intermediate skills and knowledge to enable them to progress into further learning or into apprenticeships.

 These qualifications can be applied in a range of different industry contexts including bakery, dairy, meat and fish processing along with relevant industry knowledge such as the importance of food safety and quality.

 Principles of Working in Food Manufacture (PWFM)

 This qualification is designed for those who are not already working in the food industry.
-There is a choice of units to enable learners to select knowledge units most relevent to their learning and progression plans.
+There is a choice of units to enable learners to select knowledge units most relevant to their learning and progression plans.

 The suites of FDQ professional qualifications are ideal for continuing in learning.